-If your electric power line or outlet voltage is less than 110 volts, cooking times may be longer.
-Have a qualified electrician check your electrical system.
+If your electric power line or outlet voltage is less than the normal 120 volts, cooking times may be longer.

 To test a dish for safe use, put it into the oven with a cup of water beside it.
-Cook at 100% Cook Power for one minute.
+Cook on 100% Cook Power for one minute.
 If the dish gets hot and water stays cool, do not use it.
-Some dishes (melamine, some ceramic dinnerware, etc.) absorb microwave energy, becoming too hot to handle and slowing cooking times.
+Some dishes (melamine, Centurae, etc.) absorb microwave energy, becoming too hot to handle and slowing cooking times.